gomanu6/dj_library/README.md

 - [HttpResponse](https://docs.djangoproject.com/en/3.2/ref/request-response/#django.http.HttpResponse)
 - The HttpResponse class lives in the django.http module.
 - To set or remove a header field in your response, use HttpResponse.headers
-  - HttpResponse sub classes
+  - HttpResponse sub classes (from django.http import ..)
     - HttpResponseRedirect
     - HttpResponsePermanentRedirect
     - HttpResponseNotModified
     - HttpResponseBadRequest
-    - HttpResponseNotFound
+    - HttpResponseNotFound : you are responsible for producing the html content that should go in there.
     - HttpResponseForbidden
     - HttpResponseNotAllowed
     - HttpResponseGone